Discreet Abortion Pill Delivery, Anywhere

 - The package will have your name on it (or whatever name you provide)

-- Make sure someone will be available to receive it or that it can be left safely
+- Make sure someone can receive it or that it can be left somewhere safe

 Delivery to Your Workplace